monix/monix-kafka/README.md

 val closeF = producer.close().runAsync
 ```

-Note that these methods return [Tasks](https://monix.io/docs/3x/eval/task.html),
+Calling `producer.send` returns a [Task](https://monix.io/docs/3x/eval/task.html) of `Option[RecordMetadata]` which can then be run and transformed into a `Future`.

-which can then be transformed into `Future`.
+If the `Task` completes with `None` it means that `producer.send` method was called after the producer was closed and that the message wasn't sucesfully acknowledged by the Kafka broker.
+In case of the failure of the underlying Kafka client the producer will bubble up the exception and fail the `Task`.
+All sucesfully delivered messages will complete with `Some[RecordMetatada]`.

 For pushing an entire `Observable` to Apache Kafka: